Battle of the Alamo: Reinforcements

 Texians gathered in Gonzales were unaware of Fannin's return to Goliad, and most continued to wait.
-Impatient with the delay, on February 27 Travis ordered Samuel G. Bastian to go to Gonzales "to hurry up reinforcements".
+Impatient with the delay, on February 27, Travis ordered Samuel G. Bastian to go to Gonzales "to hurry up reinforcements".
 According to historian Thomas Ricks Lindley, Bastian encountered the Gonzales Ranging Company led by Lieutenant George C. Kimble and Travis' courier to Gonzales, Albert Martin, who had tired of waiting for Fannin.
 A Mexican patrol attacked, driving off four of the men including Bastian.
 In the darkness, the Texians fired on the remaining 32 men, whom they assumed were Mexican soldiers.
 One man was wounded, and his English curses convinced the occupiers to open the gates.

 On March 3, the Texians watched from the walls as approximately 1,000 Mexicans marched into Béxar.
-The Mexican army celebrated loudly throughout the afternoon, both in honor of their reinforcements and at the news that troops under General José de Urrea had soundly defeated Texian Colonel Frank W. Johnson at the Battle of San Patricio on February 27.
-Most of the Texians in the Alamo believed that Sesma had been leading the Mexican forces during the siege, and they mistakenly attributed the celebration to the arrival of Santa Anna.
+The Mexican army celebrated loudly throughout the afternoon, both in honor of their reinforcements and at the news that troops under General José de Urrea had soundly defeated Texian Colonel Frank W. Johnson at the Battle of San Patricio Most of the Texians in the Alamo believed that Sesma had been leading the Mexican forces during the siege, and they mistakenly attributed the celebration to the arrival of Santa Anna.
 The reinforcements brought the number of Mexican soldiers in Béxar to almost 3,100.

-The arrival of the Mexican reinforcements prompted Travis to send three men, including Davy Crockett, to find Fannin's force, which he still believed to be en route.
-The scouts discovered a large group of Texians camped 20 mi from the Alamo.
+The arrival of the Mexican reinforcements prompted Travis to send three men, including Davy Crockett, to find Fannin's force, which he still believed to be in route.
+The scouts discovered a large group of Texians were camped 20 mi away from the Alamo.
 Lindley's research indicates that up to 50 of these men had come from Goliad after Fannin's aborted rescue mission.
 The others had left Gonzales several days earlier.
 Just before daylight on March 4, part of the Texian force broke through Mexican lines and entered the Alamo.
 Mexican soldiers drove a second group across the prairie.